SyncStudy/Supply-Chain-Risk-Modelling-Code-Repo/README.md

 ## Production lean time demo in this repo

-## Visualization system in this repo not done yet
+## Visualization system in this repo

 ## Volitality based on gold price and us cny exchange rate in this repo